HabibElias/HabibElias/README.md

 ## 🚀 About Me
 - 🌱 Currently web3
-- 💻 Skilled in HTML, CSS, JavaScript, React, Vue, Golang, Laravel and Flutter.
+- 💻 Skilled in Next.js, Nuxt.js, Golang, Laravel and Flutter.
 - 🎯 Focused on creating impactful and efficient software.